Samuel A. Lee, MD, PhD

 Fungal pathogenesis, secretion, virulence, biofilm formation, antifungal drug discovery.

 Our laboratory studies the molecular pathogenesis of invasive candidiasis and also investigates translational aspects of Candida infection, including mechanisms of biofilm formation, drug repurposing, and antifungal drug discovery.
 A major objective of our laboratory is to define the secretory pathways of secreted virulence proteins and determine if mutations in these pathways have an effect on biofilm formation and virulence in vivo.
 Our laboratory is currently studying the role of endocytosis in aspartyl protease secretion, filamentation, biofilm formation, and in vivo virulence.
 This work is supported by a Department of Veterans Affairs Merit award.
 Our lab is also involved in translational research on novel antifungal therapies and treatment approaches against biofilm formation in Candida species, including drug repurposing, high-throughput screening of small molecule compound libraries, and studies of antifungal lock therapies for prevention of catheter-associated infections.
+Our high-throughput screening work is supported by NIH NIAID.

 Department of Veterans Affairs Merit Award